PART 42: TIED IN NAUGHTS

 Shady sighed.
 “You are very observant, young Luci,” he said at last.
 “But largely incorrect.
 For instance, none of you need to fear developing any powers yourselves – Carrie’s abilities are not because of her time travel.
 They have always been within her.
 They are tied to her, bound to her by fate.”
 He smirked.
 “Which is the very reason I came back to this time to recruit her.”

 Luci decided she needed to sit down.
-Moving into the chair she’d previously been leaning against, she steepled her fingers.
+Moving into the chair she’d previously been leaning against, she steepled her fingers, continuing to stare at their captive.
 “By all means then,” she said.
 “Explain to us how you can recruit someone by KILLING them.”

 Shady inclined his head slightly.
 “If I do, will you let me go?”

 “Okay,” Lee said, as Shady paused.
-“So far it sounds like a reverse plot from those Terminator films.
-Did the robots send someone back after you?”
+“So far this sounds like a reverse plot from those Terminator films.
+Did the robots send someone back after you, dude?”

 “No. We’re not fighting robots,” Shady said in an annoyed tone.
 “Can I finish my story?”